For researchers, writers, and builders working with complex documents

 Claude synthesis quality gain above that

 Why the Claude gain compounds at Layer 4.
 A trifectored set does not give Claude more to read.
 It gives Claude less to figure out.
-When each document already knows its role — source, bridge, contradiction, seed, support — Claude arrives at the reasoning task already oriented.
+When each document already knows its role โ€” source, bridge, contradiction, seed, support โ€” Claude arrives at the reasoning task already oriented.
 The delta between reading and figuring out is where most quality loss currently lives.
-Collapsing that delta is where 35–50% of the additional gain comes from.
+Collapsing that delta is where 35โ€“50% of the additional gain comes from.

 The honest ceiling.
-The remaining quality gap — the part structured memory cannot close — requires lived experience of the problem, embodied judgment, and the kind of knowing that comes from having been wrong about something and felt it.
+The remaining quality gap โ€” the part structured memory cannot close โ€” requires lived experience of the problem, embodied judgment, and the kind of knowing that comes from having been wrong about something and felt it.
 No architecture gives Claude that.
-The ceiling for Claude's marginal gain, even at full trifectored input, is approximately 50% above baseline.
-Beyond that, expert human judgment remains the decisive variable.
+Expert human judgment remains the decisive variable beyond the ceiling.

 06